Streamshaper/Connected-Components/README.md

 The correct syntax for running the program is `./cc {mode} {num_threads}`.
 When mode == 0 the program prints complete update messages regarding the completion of the calculation.
 When mode == 1, the program restricts all stdout printing, except from the total execution time (in seconds) before terminating. num_threads should be set to the number of threads that should be spawned simultaneously during execution.
 Example: `./cc 1 4` runs in "benchmark mode" on 4 threads.

+### Measuring Performance
-In order to calculate and print the average and minimum execution time of the program throughout a set of runs, use `./script`.
-Full syntax: `./script ./cc {num_of_runs} 1 {num_threads}`.
+In order to calculate and print the average and minimum execution time of the program throughout a set of runs, use `./stopwatch`.
+Full syntax: `./stopwatch ./cc {num_of_runs} 1 {num_of_threads}`.
+Moreover, averaged CPU Utilization, maximum resident set size and voluntary context switches can be printed using `./metrics`.
+Full syntax: `./metrics ./cc {num_of_runs} 1 {num_of_threads}`.
+Example: `./stopwatch ./cc 100 1 4` will output the average and minimum execution time for 100 runs on 4 threads.

+### Notes
+The time that the program reports as execution time is the calculation time; the initial loading of the matrix in memory is not taken into account.